 With Planet Wales, the story of Wales can be as short and sweet or as long and involved as you like.
 They will tailor a guided tour of our most absorbing heritage sites lasting anything from a day to several days, according to your interests.
 A qualified historian will tell you about the people who shaped the land and show you why Wales has more castles per square mile than any other country on earth.

 City sightseeing Cardiff

-Take the strain off your feet with a tour aboard the City Sightseeing Cardiff bus.
+Take the strain off your feet with a tour aboard the City Sightseeing bus.
 Multiple buses circle the city every 30 minutes, with audio commentary as the bus drives from one site to another.
 You can hop on and off as you wish, which is useful if you want to explore some of the points in more detail.
-Stops include Cardiff Castle, National Museum Cardiff, the Wales Millennium Centre, Techniquest, St David’s Dewi Sant and the Principality Stadium.
+Stops include Cardiff Castle, National Museum Cardiff, the Wales Millennium Centre, Techniquest, St David’s Dewi Sant and Principality Stadium.